-London Heathrow slipped from second to third in the rankings of direct flight services with a 0.2% fall in direct connectivity this year to 4,669 due to lack of capacity, according to the figures unveiled at the 27th ACI Joint EUROPE & World Annual Congress in Brussels.
+London Heathrow slipped from second to third in the rankings of direct flight services with a 0.2% fall in direct connectivity in 2018 to 4,669 due to lack of capacity, according to the figures unveiled at the 27th ACI Joint EUROPE & World Annual Congress in Brussels.

 Brexit casts shadow over UK air links

 The UK stands alone in the EU in reporting a fall in their direct connectivity figures (-0.8%).

 An ACI spokesperson says, “It is an indication of how the uncertainty around Brexit is already casting a shadow on the future of the UK’s air connectivity.”